malaise/ada/README.txt

      Simple program that tells everything on today (or on another day).

 Dictio (3)::
-     Distributed data dictionnary that allows to store data, distribute this data base on all the machines.
-Ensures correct insertion of new machines and constant consistency.
-Recovery of data loss may be optimized (presnetly it resends all).
+     Distributed data dictionnary that allows storing data, distributing this data base on all the machines.
+Ensures correct insertion of new machines and periodic consistency checks.
+Recovery of data loss may be optimized (presently it resends all).

 Enigma (2)::
      Encodes/decodes text like german enigma machines did in ww2.

 Fifos (2)::
-     Use Dictio to make distributed point to point connections (logical adress, automatic connection and re-connection).
+     Use 'dictio' to make distributed point to point connections (logical adress, automatic connection and re-connection).
+Deprecated, use 'Autobus' instead.

 Fl (1)::
      Simple computation of fligh log (adding hours and minutes).